Guide

 Students working for their school

-If a student is employed by the same educational institution where they are enrolled, their wages are usually exempt from FICA taxes.
+If a student is employed by the same educational institution where they are enrolled, their wages are usually exempt from FICA taxes, as the IRS provides student FICA exception guidelines for schools.

 Minors employed by parents